husam79/whatsapp-sender/readme.md

 # Whatsapp Sender

-This wraper script 'whatsapp_sender.py' is written by Python 3.7.4 and it used to send automated Whatsapp messages through whatsapp web app.
-This script can send messages to phone numbers without the need of existing previously as contact.
+This wraper script 'whatsapp_sender.py' is written using Python 3.7.4 and it used to send automated Whatsapp messages through whatsapp web app.
+This script can send messages to phone numbers without the need of existing previously as existing contacts.

 To use this script you should install selenium automator using the following command: